microsoft/autogen/website/docs/FAQ.md

 - `request_timeout` (int): the timeout (in seconds) sent with a single request.

 Please refer to the [documentation](/docs/Use-Cases/enhanced_inference#runtime-error) for more info.

+## How to continue a finished conversation

+When you call `initiate_chat` the conversation restarts by default.
+You can use `send` or `initiate_chat(clear_history=False)` to continue the conversation.

+## How do we decide what LLM is used for each agent?
+How many agents can be used?
+How do we decide how many agents in the group?

+Each agent can be customized.
+You can use LLMs, tools or human behind each agent.
+If you use an LLM for an agent, use the one best suited for its role.
+There is no limit of the number of agents, but start from a small number like 2, 3.
+The more capable is the LLM and the fewer roles you need, the fewer agents you need.

+The default user proxy agent doesn't use LLM.
+If you'd like to use an LLM in UserProxyAgent, the use case could be to simulate user's behavior.

+The default assistant agent is instructed to use both coding and language skills.
+It doesn't have to do coding, depending on the tasks.
+And you can customize the system message.
+So if you want to use it for coding, use a model that's good at coding.

+## Why is code not saved as file?

+If you are using a custom system message for the coding agent, please include something like:
+`If you want the user to save the code in a file before executing it, put # filename: <filename> inside the code block as the first line.` in the system message.
+This line is in the default system message of the `AssistantAgent`.

+If the `# filename` doesn't appear in the suggested code still, consider adding explicit instructions such as "save the code to disk" in the initial user message in `initiate_chat`.
+The `AssistantAgent` doesn't save all the code by default, because there are cases in which one would just like to finish a task without saving the code.